openhive-network/denser/packages/smart-signer/README.md

 ### TODO

 1. Manage Hbauth stuff in a better way.
+2. Enable signing operations.
-2. Fix issue with translations for stuff coming from internal package.
+3. Fix issue with translations for stuff coming from internal package.